 Soviet-style weapons

-The Su-22 can also carry the KMGU cluster dispenser.
+The Su-22 could also carry the KMGU cluster dispenser.
 Although a large number of countries have signed the Convention of Cluster Munitions treaty to ban this kind of weapons, Poland has not done so.

 Flying characteristics

 Withdrawal of the Su-22 in Poland was initially planned for 2014.
 However, as the purchase of a replacement attack platform was postponed, the Ministry of Defence decided to keep a small number of Su-22s on duty, following an update programme.
-This particular project was approved in 2015, covering the 18 aircraft that are presently still in service.
+This particular project was approved in 2015, covering the 18 aircraft that were still in service until the end.
 The programme included the installation of an RS-6113-2 VHF/UHF radio, for which a new blade antenna was mounted on top of the fuselage.
 Other new avionics included TACAN, ILS and GPS.
 Furthermore, a new flight parameter recorder was installed, while new cockpit instruments indicating in international standard aviation units like knots and feet replaced the older metric ones.
 Finally, the fleet was resprayed in a new grey paint scheme replacing the old camouflage pattern.
 The upgrade was carried out by Wojskowe Zakłady Lotnicze 2 (WZL-2 – Military Aviation Plant 2) at Bydgoszcz.

 The end

-While the aircraft are nearing the end of their service career, the final Su-22 unit has joined a number of international exercises with their updated aircraft.
+With the aircraft nearing the end of their service career, the final Su-22 unit joined a number of international exercises with their updated aircraft.
 “Polish Su-22s participated in exercises like Ample Strike and Spring Storm in Estonia, and Hedgehog that took place in 2022 along the Estonian-Latvian border.
 We also participated in Exercise Aurora in Sweden in 2023, says Jacek.
 “When the fleet was modernized between 2015 and 2017, the aircraft’s service life was extended for another 800 flying hours and 1,200 landings, or 1,600 landings for the two-seaters.”

 “The 21st Tactical Air Base will receive both a squadron of Lockheed F-35A Lightning II and one with the KAI FA-50.
-Given the roles of the Su-22, the FA-50 can be seen as its natural replacement,” Jack concludes.
+Given the roles of the Su-22, the FA-50 can be seen as its natural replacement,” Jacek concludes.

 back to review overview